-1. Purpose

-Th is Confidentiality Agreement is made on the day of 20 between THE COMMUNICATIONS AI UTHORITY OF KENYA, (the Authority) having its principal registered office CA Centre along Waiyaki Way, and of Post Office Box Number 14448-00800, tirobi, of the one part; and (Board Member) ot the other part.
-XX / HEREAS; ] HEREAS; A. The Board Member is appointed a Member of the Board for the Authority under section 6 of the Kenya Information Communications Authority Act; B. In exercising his/her duties and responsibilities as a Board Member, the Board Member will be privy to Confidential Information; C. The Board Member understands that his/her engagement is one of mutual trust and confidence and that, he/she may gain access to Confidential Information, and, for the purpose of preventing the unauthorized disclosure of Confidential Information, the Board Member agrees to enter into this confidentiality Agreement; and D. This Agreement is intended to safeguard the confidentiality of the Authority's
+1. Purpose This Confidentiality Agreement is made on the day of AUTHORITY OF KENYA, (the Authority) having its prin at CA Centre along Waiyaki Way, and of Post Office Box N Nairobi, of the one part; and of the other part. cipal registered office umber 14448- 00800, WHEREAS; A. The Board Member is appointed a Member of the Boa under section 6 of the Kenya Information Communication B. In exercising his/her duties and responsibilities as a Boar Member will be privy to Confidential Information; d Member, the Board C. The Board Member understands that his/her engagement and confidence and that, he/she may gain access to Contand, for the purpose of preventing the unauthorized discl Information, the Board Member agrees to enter into Agreement; and fidential Information, osure of Confidential D. This Agreement is intended to safeguard the confidentiali ty of the Authority's